 The club has been in existence for many decades (see this entry in the British Chess Federation Yearbook 1954-5).
 In later years it used to meet in the United Reformed Church Hall (off Northbrook Street).
 In 1988 it moved to Mary Hare Grammar School, its home for 28 years.
 Its current home (from September 2016) is Woolton Hill Church Hall - see venue details.
 Traditionally it met on Thursday evenings but from February 2019 it meets on Wednesdays.

 If you are planning your first visit, it is best not just to turn up on a Thursday evening, in case we are not meeting or having a league match.
-Please contact David Skyrme (details below) to find out details:
+Please check the diary or contact David Skyrme (details below) to find out details: